rob-myers/rob-myers.github.io/docs/plan.md

 - GitHub Pages TTL is 10mins; Could use CDN:
   > https://rogue-markup.imgix.net/
   > https://console.cloud.google.com/storage/browser/rogue-markup;tab=objects?project=rogue-markup

+- ✅ `Tabs` can start with > 1 tab visible
+- instead of CSS 3d demo, we'll create blender models and render/screenshots
+  - ✅ start creating last redoubt in blender
+  - ✅ screenshot to go inside objective
+  - ✅ leave RedoubtDemo3D as is, but do not use

 - ✅ build `CssPanZoom`
   > SVG-based panzoom using CSS transforms instead of viewBox